Non-sporting

 The Chow Chow has a long history that dates back over 2,000 years.
 They originated in ancient China and, through the years, were originally bred to pull sleds, hunt, and guard livestock.

-Some experts believe that the breed may even be as old as 3,000 years old and originated in Mongolia before being moved to China.
+Some experts believe that the breed may even be as old as 3,000 years old and originated in Mongolia before being moved into China.

 Chow chows have had some famous owners over the years which has undoubtedly helped with their popularity.
 Chow Chows have been the faithful companions of Queen Victoria, Elvis Presley, and Martha Stewart – among many others.